LukeEvansTech/dotfiles/README.powershell.md

 ## Configuration Structure

-The PowerShell module configuration is stored in `.chezmoidata/powershell.yaml`:
+The PowerShell configuration is stored in `.chezmoidata/powershell.yaml`:

 ```yaml
 powershell: